Shinsuke Takizawa, Neighborhood, And The Beginnings Of Japanese Streetwear.

 Evolution and philosophy.

-After more than twenty-five years of existence, the brand is now inseparable from Japanese streetwear.
-And it has also changed over time.
+After more than twenty-five years of existence, Neighborhood is now inseparable from Japanese streetwear's fashion.
+And it has also changed.
 From time to time, voices are raised on this subject.
-With these collaborations, and its more “americana” refocusing, has the brand lost its way?
+With these collaborations, and its more “americana” refocusing, has the brand lost its sense of fashion ?

 To answer this question, let’s go back to the philosophy of the founder and designer.
 To put it simply, the man is firing on all cylinders.
 In the introduction, we mentioned that he grows up in nature and that it matters.
 Well, in 2017, Takizawa launched Specimen Research Laboratory, a sub-label dedicated to plants (honestly, and I don’t have a green thumb, they’re sublime) and garden accessories.
 So, one more passion that is fulfilled via the label.

 Takizawa’s hobbies are closely linked to his work.
 As he says himself, inspiration comes to him very simply.
-A movie, a walk in the neighborhood, a book or a discussion and he is back on a subject.
+A movie, a walk in the neighborhood, a book or a discussion and he is back on a subject, and designed a graphic tee shirt.
 Clearly, Shinsuke is a geek, in its noblest definition, a nerd.

 So no, we can’t say that the brand is lost, since it reflects at 200% the philosophy of its creator.
 From the punk beginnings, then biker culture, the brand has developed thereafter and until now multiple spaces of creativity around the passions of the founder.

 It is the same for the collaborations that are counted by tens.
-Undefeated, Eastpack, UGG, Adidas, Converse, Supreme… What is important to understand is that through all these iterations and sub-labels, Shinsuke’s DNA is always present in the heart of the products.
+Undefeated, Eastpack, UGG, Adidas, Converse, Supreme… What is important to understand is that through all these iterations and sub-labels, Shinsuke’s DNA is always present in the heart of the products, like graphic tee shirts.
 Military or workwear inspired clothing on which he grafts punk, bikers, or Americana.
 As he says himself: “as long as we are satisfied with what we do, and we maintain our style, I will be happy.”

 A respectable philosophy and quite Japanese.